vega/vega-lite/site/tutorials/getting_started.md

 This tutorial will guide through the process of writing a visualization specification in Vega-Lite.
 We will walk you through all main components of Vega-Lite by adding each of them to an example specification one-by-one.
 After creating the example visualization, we will also guide you how to embed the final visualization on a web page.

-* TOC
-{:toc}

 We suggest that you follow along the tutorial by building a visualization in the [online editor](https://vega.github.io/editor/#/custom/vega-lite).
 Extend your specification in the editor as you read through this tutorial.
 If something does not work as expected, compare your specifications with ones inside this tutorial.

+## Tutorial Overview

+* TOC
+{:toc}

 ## `$schema`